Fibroid Treatment in New Jersey

 Any time that an incision is made fairly deep into a woman’s uterine wall she should have (according to normal standards) a C-section delivery when she is 9 months pregnant rather than trying to push the baby out in labor.
 This caution is taken due to concern that her weakened uterus may not hold up to the stress of labor.
 One potential complication of any abdominal surgery is scar formation involving the pelvic organs, such as the ovaries and fallopian tubes.
 This scarring could potentially limit fertility unless In Vitro Fertilization is pursued.
 To lower the risk of adhesion formation most surgeons place a dissolvable barrier over the uterine scars.
 Patients who have had a myomectomy should not get pregnant for 3 months after surgery to allow the uterus to heal well.

-Non-Surgical Options for Treatment of Fibroids in New Jersey
+Non-Surgical Fibroid Treatment Options in New Jersey

 Medical therapy (monthly injections for 6 months or so) can induce a temporary menopause to shrink them.
 The benefit is only transient unless the woman is going to be going through natural menopause soon.
 This medical therapy is useful to bridge the gap to menopause when the time window is sufficiently narrow.
 It is also used when the woman’s hemoglobin is so low due to the heavy periods that she is too anemic to be accepted for surgery.